-Most runners and walkers agree that their feet swell to some extent towards the end of the day or after a strenuous outing.
+Most active people will probably agree that their feet swell to some extent towards the end of the day or after a strenuous outing.
 Take this into consideration when making your decision.
-Remember that you want these shoes to fit you best when you are on longer walks and utilizing them in more taxing role.
-Walking around in a shoe store won’t really give you a good idea, it’s important that you are your best agent.
+Remember that you want these shoes to fit you best when you are on longer walks and utilizing them in a more taxing role. strolling around in a shoe store won’t really give you a good idea, it’s important that you are your best agent.
 We suggest sizing your feet at the end of the day to ensure a comfortable and enjoyable walk.

 Make a Selection Based on Your Environment.

 There are plenty of options to choose from in terms of materials and construction.
 You know your city or town, commute, and daily routine better than anyone else.
-If you are going to be walking around in a climate that is hot or humid, you may want to select a walking shoe that is comprised of synthetic fibers and lightweight mesh for temperature control and breathability.
-A walking shoe that keeps your feet nice and breezy on a hot day can make all the difference in the world.
-If you know that your city or town is particularly rainy, then try to steer clear away from walking shoes that have a knitted upper, as these will get wet and stay wet for the majority of the day.
-Instead, try looking for walking shoes that have an upper that will not be affected by rain and that you could simply wipe off and keep on going throughout your day.
+If you are going to be out in a climate that is hot or humid, you may want to select footwear that is comprised of synthetic fibers and lightweight mesh for temperature control and breathability.
+A shoe that keeps your feet nice and breezy on a hot day can make all the difference in the world.
+If you know that your city or town is particularly rainy, then try to steer clear away from choices that have a knitted upper, as these will get wet and stay wet for the majority of the day.
+Instead, try looking for something that have an upper that will not be affected by rain and that you could simply wipe off and keep on going throughout your day.
 Making sure that you take your environment and climate into consideration will also increase the life of your footwear, but more importantly: it will keep your feet happy.